Most Influential Black Metal Bands

 19 Satyricon Satyricon is a Norwegian black metal band formed in Oslo, Norway in 1991 by vocalist Satyr and drummer Frost.
 The band's first three albums typify the Norwegian black metal style.
 Since their fourth album in 1999, the band has moved towards a more traditional heavy metal style.

-If this was a list over most influental second wave BM bands Darkthrone, Satyricon and Mayhem would be top 3.
-No words for how much they have ment for me.
-Both with Frost's creative drumming and Wongravens deep early norse lyrics!
+If this was a list of the most influential second-wave BM bands, Darkthrone, Satyricon, and Mayhem would be the top 3.
+There are no words for how much they have meant to me, both with Frost's creative drumming and Wongraven's deep early Norse lyrics!

 20 Rotting Christ Rotting Christ is a Greek extreme metal band formed in 1987.
 They are noted for being one of the first black metal bands within this region, as well as a premier act within the European underground metal scene.

 This is the first black metal band to hail from Greece.
-They were the first black metal band to have influenced many metal bands with their melodic black metal and dark metal sound.
+They influenced many metal bands with their melodic black metal and dark metal sound.
 I believe this is truly the best dark and melodic black metal band ever!

-1) They have inspired so many bands during the early days and they were among the main bands which formed the whole scene.
+1. They have inspired many bands during the early days and were among the main bands that formed the whole scene.

 Non Serviam m/